kdwils/blog/content/posts/ci-and-argocd.md

 At work, we follow the practice of a separate code repo and deployment repo for `CI` and `CD`.
 This allows for the decoupling of code and configurations for deployment.
 However, in my home cluster, I didn't really have a need to decouple the code and the deployment.

 Given that I was already hosting my code on github, the obvious solution for `CI` was github actions.
 I knew that I wanted to create a reusable action so that I wouldn't have to copy paste the entire flow for each new service I created.
-Lastly, integrating with other open source build tools, such as `docker buildx` for multi-arch image build support or `cosign` for signing, seemed to be simple as well.
+Lastly, integrating with other open source build tools, such as `docker buildx` for multi-arch image support or `cosign` for signing, seemed to be simple as well.

 Originally for `CD`, I created flows for updating a deploy repo with a new image tag, but I was never truly satisfied with it as a solution.
 Additionally, I chose to build the kubernetes manfiest using `kustomize` and run a `kubectl apply` afterwards to apply the new changes in my flows. `ArgoCD` eliminated all of these steps and I could self host it as well in my `k3s` cluster.
 Seemed like a win-win for me.

 ## Github Actions

-The workflow I am going to build out is avaiable on my [github repo](https://github.com/kdwils/homelab-workflow/blob/main/.github/workflows/build-push-sign.yml).
+The workflow I am going to build out is available on my [github repo](https://github.com/kdwils/homelab-workflow/blob/main/.github/workflows/build-push-sign.yml).

 ### User Inputs